dbashford/mimosa-react/README.md

 ## Functionality

 This module will compile your React/JSX files.
-It will also prepend the necessary `/** @jsx React.DOM */` comment so that you do not need to.

 This module supports source maps and includes them during `mimosa watch` by default.
 Source maps are disabled for `mimosa build`.